FEUP-ESOF-2020-21/open-cx-t5g4-techgals/docs/Development-Report.md

 1. * As a participant I want to login my interests and my contact information.
-**Value:**
+**Value:** TODO
-**Effort:**
+**Effort:**  TODO
-**Acceptance Tests:**
+**Acceptance Tests:**  TODO
-**User interface mockups:**
+**User interface mockups:**  TODO
 ![sign in](/docs/signin.png)

 2. * As a participant I want to access a chatroom where I can talk to other users.
    * As a participant, i want to choose when to enter or leave a chatroom, so that I only participate in conversations that interest me.
    * As a chatroom moderator, I want to manage the chatroom's participants, so that, if need be, people can me muted/banished.
 **Value:** TODO
 **Effort:**  TODO
 **Acceptance Tests:**  TODO
 **User interface mockups:**  TODO
 ![chatroom](/docs/chatroom.png)

 3. * As a participant, I want to create a new chatroom with a different theme.
 **Value:**  TODO
 **Effort:**  TODO
 **Acceptance Tests:**  TODO
 **User interface mockups:**  TODO
 ![new chatroom](/docs/newchat.png)

-* As a participant, I want to make friends / save someone's contact info, so that i can keep in touch with other like-minded users.
+4. * As a participant, I want to make friends / save someone's contact info, so that i can keep in touch with other like-minded users.
 **Value:**  TODO
 **Effort:**  TODO
 **Acceptance Tests:**  TODO
 **User interface mockups:**  TODO
 ![save info](/docs/saveinfo.png)

-* As a participant, I want to navigate a homepage, so that I can choose which functionality to access.
+5. * As a participant, I want to navigate a homepage, so that I can choose which functionality to access.
    * As a participant I want to access a chatroom where I can talk to other users.
    * As a participant I want to decide which chatroom I want to enter.
 **Value:**  TODO
 **Effort:**  TODO
 **Acceptance Tests:**  TODO